 Prerequisite: Completion of MBA foundation courses or equivalent.
 This course includes an international trip which provides students an opportunity to explore firsthand the international dimensions of business, to identify and pursue strategic issues in businesses, and to gain an awareness of how cultural, economic, political, and legal environments influence business practices.
 Prior to travel, students study and prepare reports on the country to be visited, and upon return, prepare summaries of their experiences, comparing pre- and post-visit perceptions.
 This course has a fee for travel costs and host institution fees.
 This course is not open to students with credit for IBUS 4316 unless the international trip is to a different country than the one visited for IBUS 4316.

 MGMT 5365 Business Consulting

-MBA or MS in BIS Elective.
-Prerequisites: MGMT 5361 or consent of instructor.
+MBA or M.S. in BIS elective.
 Teams of students consult with local small businesses recommended by the Small Business Development Center.
 Students work on problems in accounting, production, marketing, personnel, finance, insurance, law, and information systems.
 Student teams write reports outlying the problems and recommended solutions.
 This course is not open to students with credit for MGMT 4365.

 MGMT 5375 Sustainable Business

 A cross-disciplinary course to introduce students to the emerging field of sustainability and its triple-bottom line focus on the social, environmental, and economic impacts of business.
-Dual-listed in the UA Little Rock Undergraduate Catalog as MGMT 4375.
+Dual-listed in the UALR Undergraduate Catalog as MGMT 4375.
 Three credit hours.

 MGMT 5383 Issues in Entrepreneurship